What was life like during the Iron Age?

 healing cups

 The term doctor didn’t come around until much later and people who dealt with injuries and illnesses were referred to as healers.
-Since no one knew what germs were during this age, healing people would have been a combination of luck and guess work.
-The various gods they worshiped would have been prayed to for help healing someone and if a person died during treatment they would probably consider it a sign.
+Since no one knew what germs were during this age, healing people would have been a combination of luck and guesswork.
+The various gods they worshiped would have been prayed to for help with healing someone and if a person died during treatment they would probably consider it a sign.

 A typical day for an Iron Age healer